Mitigating Data Absence in Federated Learning Using Privacy-Controllable Data Digests: Experimental Results

 \section{Experimental Results}

-We use standard datasets from image classification including EMNIST ByClass~\cite{cohen2017emnist}, CIFAR-10~\cite{cifar}, and CIFAR-100~\cite{cifar} to simulate and investigate the FL client absence scenarios when training deep neural network models.
-We evaluate FedDig against three popular FL algorithms, namely, FedAvg~\cite{FedAvg:Convergence:ICLR2020}, FedProx~\cite{FedProx:MLSys2020}, and FedNova~\cite{FedNova:NeurIPS2020} because these algorithms are widely used for different client contribution estimations.
+We evaluate FedDig using standard image classification datasets, including EMNIST ByClass~\cite{cohen2017emnist}, Fashion-MNIST~\cite{fmnist}, CIFAR-10, and CIFAR-100~\cite{cifar}, to simulate and investigate the scenarios of FL client absence during the training deep neural network models.
+We compare FedDig with five popular FL algorithms: FedAvg~\cite{FedAVg:AISTATS2017}, FedProx~\cite{FedProx:MLSys2020}, FedNova~\cite{FedNova:NeurIPS2020}, FedDyn~\cite{FedDyn:ICLR2021}, and AdaBest~\cite{AdaBest}, as these are widely used in FL for handling different client data contributions.

-{\bf Experimental setup}.
-All experiments are conducted on a Linux server with six Intel\textsuperscript{ \textregistered} Xeon\textsuperscript{ \textregistered} CPU E5-2690 v4 2.60GHz, 115GB RAM, and a V100 GPU.
-We implement algorithms with PyTorch 1.10.1+cu102.
-FL clients are trained sequentially due to hardware limitations.
-All client models are trained with 300 iterations.
-The number of iterations is empirically selected to ensure the convergence of the server model without early-stop strategies.
-For each iteration, each client model is trained using its raw data for 1 epoch.
-Batch size is set to 256 (32) for the EMNIST (CIFAR-10/100) datasets; learning rate is set to 0.001; Stochastic Gradient Descent with 0.9 momentum is used.
+{\bf Experimental Settings:} All experiments are conducted on a Linux server with six Intel\textsuperscript{ \textregistered} Xeon\textsuperscript{ \textregistered} CPU E5-2690 v4 2.60GHz, 115GB RAM, and a V100 GPU.
+Implementation are done using PyTorch 1.10.1+cu102.
+The FL clients are trained sequentially due to hardware limitations.
+We ensure the convergence of the server model by training all client models for 300 iterations without early stopping.
+In each iteration, client models are trained on their respective raw data for 1 epoch.
+The batch size is set to 256 for E/FMNIST and 32 for CIFAR-10/100 datasets.
+We use a learning rate of 0.001 with Stochastic Gradient Descent (SGD) and 0.9 momentum.
 The $SpD$ defaults to 4.

-{\bf Training/validation/test sets}.
-The original training samples of each dataset are divided into three subsets that contain 80\%, 10\%, and 10\% of samples, respectively.
-The first two subsets are the training and validation sets for the clients.
-The last subset is used to monitor the convergence of the server model.
-We use the original test set from each dataset to evaluate the performance.
-The evaluation metric is the average test accuracy.

-{\bf Non-IID sample distributions.} The training samples are dispatched to clients following {\em Dirichlet distribution}, a commonly used strategy to simulate a real-world non-IID client data distribution~\cite{pmlr-v97-yurochkin19a,Li2021PracticalOF,Wang2020Federated}.
-A parameter $\mu$ is used to control the level of data skewness and set to $\mu = 0.1$ if not specially mentioned.
+Generally, we select the value empirically to balance the trade-off between accuracy and privacy level.
+The size of training samples, $S$, is set to 20,000 for E/FMNIST and 10,000 for CIFAR-10/100.
+The number of clients and the split of the training/validation/test set match those used in the pilot experiment described in the Preliminary Section.
+Training samples are distributed to clients according to a Dirichlet distribution with parameter $\varepsilon = 0.005$.
+The data skewness parameter $\mu$ is set to 0.1 unless otherwise specified.
+The evaluation metric used is the average test accuracy.
+Figure~\ref{fig:architectures} shows the network architectures.